-The Local Plan brings together the spatial elements of the following Borough strategies and provides a focus for future development;
+1.19 The Local Plan brings together the spatial elements of a number of key Borough strategies and provides a focus for future development.

-Colchester Borough Council Strategic Plan 2015-18 This plan sets out the direction and future potential for the Borough, with the aim of making the Borough a vibrant, thriving, prosperous and welcoming place.
+Colchester Borough Council Strategic Plan

+1.20 This plan sets out the direction and future potential for the Borough, with the aim of making the Borough a vibrant, thriving, prosperous and welcoming place.

-Colchester Economic Strategy 2015-21 This plan provides an overarching vision and framework for economic interventions in Colchester, including guidance on partnership work and prioritising resources.
+Colchester Economic Strategy

+1.21 This plan provides an overarching vision and framework for economic interventions in Colchester, including guidance on partnership work and prioritising resources.